-This sub-section on legal considerations aims at providing you with a basic background information on how the SALW issue is dealt with at the national, regional and/or international level.
-Legal considerations, especially these at the national level, are important to be kept in mind while working with your youth group on SALW and related issues.
+This sub-section on legal considerations aims at providing the trainees with a basic background information on how the SALW issue is dealt with at the national, regional and/or international level.
+We consider it very important that the trainees obtain this information in order to be able to put SALW control efforts done locally, nationally, regionally and internationally into a wider perspective and compare local control efforts to regional and global ones.
+Legal considerations, especially these at the national level are important for the trainees as basic background knowledge, even though they might later decide not to work on legal aspects with the youth in their groups.